Chantel Brink

 Drink Cranberry Juice

-Studies have found that cranberries, cranberry juice, and cranberry capsules may help to increase absorption of B12.
+Studies have found that cranberries, cranberry juice, and cranberry capsules may help to increase the absorption of B12.
 Avoid sugar-loaded cranberry cocktails and fruit drinks and try one of these healthy cranberry recipes.
 (11)

 Sources